Medal for Oder, Neisse and Baltic: History

 The Medal for Oder, Neisse and Baltic was established by decree of the Council of Ministers of October 26, 1945:

 "To commemorate the great victories of the Polish soldier who fought on new boundaries on the Oder and Nysa and on the coast of the Baltic Sea, regaining the Polish ancient Slavic lands in the west and north and reward participants of these fights."

-In the decree, the medal was called Medal for the Odra, Nissa, Bałtyk, with the then Polish name of the river Neisse - 'Nissa'.
-In the Act of February 17, 1960 on medals and decorations, the medal's name was changed to "Medal for the Odra, Neisse, Baltic" and it was then specified that it was awarded for people who took part in the battles for the borders on the Oder, Neisse and the Baltic Sea regions.
+In the decree, the medal was called Medal for the Oder, Nissa, Bałtyk, with the then Polish name of the river Neisse - 'Nissa'.
+In the Act of February 17, 1960 on medals and decorations, the medal's name was changed to Medal for the Oder, Neisse, Baltic and it was then specified that it was awarded for people who took part in the battles for the borders on the Oder, Neisse and the Baltic Sea regions.

 The medal was awarded by the Minister of National Defense on behalf of the State National Council to soldiers who fought in the decisive period from March to April 1945 in units of the 1st Polish Army, 2nd Polish Army, 1st Armored Corps, and with air force units involved in the fighting on the Oder, the Lusatian Neisse and the Baltic coast from Gdańsk to Szczecin.
 It could also be awarded to civilians and Red Army personnel who cooperated with the Polish Armed Forces in the East, and whose actions contributed to the victory in the battle.
 From 1958, the medal was awarded by the State National Council.
 The Minister of National Defense transferred the right to award the medal to commanders of military districts, infantry divisions and the commander of the 1st Warsaw Cavalry Division.

 By the Act of October 16, 1992, the Medal for Oder, Neisse and Baltic was transferred to the category of commemorative (anniversary) insignia and medals with a validity period of up to May 8, 1995, inclusive.
 Subsequently, this period was extended until May 8, 1999.
 The regulations on awarding the medal and its description have not changed.
 Until 1987, 321,975 awards were made.
 Later, another 479 medals were issued.
 In total, 322,454 medals were awarded.
 By May 8, 1999, the awarding of the medal was deemed complete.